 When you spend the workday making sure money’s being properly moved and preventing crime, you might forget to look at your own paycheck.
-But even though anti-money-laundering professionals — AMLs, also known as BSAs (after the Bank Security Act), KYCs (know your client), as well as consultants or analysts — are white-collar workers, they’re still susceptible to wage theft.
+But even though anti-money-laundering professionals — AMLs, also known as BSAs (after the Bank Security Act), KYCs (know your client), as well as consultants or analysts — are white-collar workers, they are typically overtime eligible.
+Unfortunately, such workers are often susceptible to wage theft.
 It’s just often overlooked.

 For these employees, what does wage theft look like?

 According to the Fair Labor Standards Act (FLSA), most employees who work over 40 hours in a workweek are owed overtime pay, which should equal time and a half.
 However, employers often misclassify their workers to avoid paying overtime: That’s illegal.

 For AML specialists, misclassification likely means you are labeled as an independent contractor and paid straight time (essentially, your hourly rate instead of time and a half) for all the hours you work, including overtime hours.

 Other AML, BSA, and KYC workers often face a different wage theft issue — while they may be salaried (not labeled as independent contractors), employers may say they’re overtime-ineligible or “exempt” from the overtime rules which apply to the vast majority of workers.
 The problem?
 Chances are, these workers are entitled to overtime pay and that the limited exceptions to the overtime laws are inapplicable.

 In order to be exempt under the so-called “administrative exemption,” the employee’s primary duties must include certain responsibilities that include independent judgment and discretion with respect to significant matters.
 However, companies often have stringent and required policies, procedures and manuals which AML workers must follow, and federal guidance dictates that discretion must be more than just following well-established techniques or manuals.